iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Updated in version 1.4.2
+Lights now update dynamically as well.
 ## Updated in version 1.4.1
 Switches are polled now, so updates will flow into home kit.
 Also some refactoring of code to make more efficient when polling devices with several associated characterstics / services.